 Then the government performed this decentralization policy with consolidating municipalities by shift the administrative responsibility of the national government to the local governments.
 The government did not actually promote the autonomy of municipalities but also resident autonomy.
 The reduction of financial support to municipalities brought a large gap amongst municipalities.
-Since the1960s, we have suffered the problem of overpopulation and depopulation in Japan.
-The decentralization policy brought difficulties to municipality that suffered the problem of overpopulation and depopulation problem.
+Since the 1960s, we have suffered the problem of overpopulation and depopulation in Japan.
+The decentralization policy brought difficulties to municipality that suffered the problem of overpopulation and depopulation along with aging population problem.
 A lot of municipal governments were guided to merge with other municipality and or outsource their services to private sectors along with the administrative reform.